max-au/argparse/README.md

 ## Complex applications

-CLI framework is capable of handling releases containing hundreds of modules implementing cli behavior.
+CLI framework is capable of handling releases containing hundreds of modules implementing cli behaviour.
 Commands may be exported from multiple modules and applications. cli framework makes best efforts to merge commands exported, format usage output and error messages.